traefik/traefik/docs/content/routing/providers/kubernetes-ingress.md

                 name:  service1
                 port:
                   number: 80
       # Only selects which certificate(s) should be loaded from the secret, in order to terminate TLS.
       # Doesn't enable TLS for that ingress (hence for the underlying router).
       # Please see the TLS annotations on ingress made for that purpose.
+      tls:
+      - secretName: supersecret
+    ```

+    ```yaml tab="Ingress v1beta1 (deprecated)"
+    apiVersion: networking.k8s.io/v1beta1
+    kind: Ingress
+    metadata:
+      name: foo
+      namespace: production

+    spec:
+      rules:
+      - host: example.net
+        http:
+          paths:
+          - path: /bar
+            backend:
+              serviceName: service1
+              servicePort: 80
+      # Only selects which certificate(s) should be loaded from the secret, in order to terminate TLS.
+      # Doesn't enable TLS for that ingress (hence for the underlying router).
+      # Please see the TLS annotations on ingress made for that purpose.